top of page

 ----------------------------------------------------------------------------------------------------------------------------------

 The MOS Program isn't simply about making Veterans "feel better", it's about helping them increase emotional awareness and the ability to regulate their emotions.
 Our program focuses on the social & emotional aspects of the horse-human connection and bond.
-Our Veterans will participate in the gentling process with the horses from Day 1.
-Our MOS professionals offer support to help both horse & human to learn to re-regulate their brains & bodies.

-Instead of focusing on what has happened in their pasts, we reintroduce the possibility of connection for the Veteran to another like-minded being, the Mustang, and through the MOS Program they then begin to show one another the path forward.
+Instead of focusing on what has happened in their pasts, we reintroduce the possibility of connection for the Veteran to another like-minded being, the Mustang, and through the MOS Program they then begin to show one another the path forward

 In my first moments with the horse I was concerned, borderline scared.
 I had zero experience with horses up to this point, let alone wild Mustangs.
 Sky is a very level-headed trainer, we would find something I could do while gently expanding my personal boundaries.